 The reality is, even if that is the right kind of person, no one wants to feel like they immediately accepted your connection request.
 And it was an immediate invitation to hard-sell them on why they should sign up for your conference on why they should book a meeting with one of your sales development reps to audition for the privilege of speaking with an actual sales rep.

-No, the reality is, most people, before they feel comfortable going to that first step of engaging with you, want to get to know you.
-The best way for someone to get to know you is to build that connection and let them see the kinds of content, the type of value you share in your feed for at least a couple of days, maybe a couple of weeks.
+No, the reality is that most people want to get to know you before they feel comfortable going to that first step of engaging with you.
+The best way for someone to get to know you is to build that connection and let them see the kinds of content, and the type of value you share in your feed for at least a couple of days, maybe a couple of weeks.

 And then you'll have a better inkling as to

 And (2) there's a greater likelihood that when you do reach out and they'll be like, "Oh, Yeah.
 I know that guy Joshua that shares all these cool tips on marketing and sales development and sales enablement and customer success and scaling tech startups and AI startups on all those other things."

 So you must dig the well before you're thirsty, and putting your pitch directly in your connection request makes you look like you're jerking the place all up.